krochkind/WeatherNotifier/README.md

 * gmail_login: The Gmail login to send text messages
 * gmail_pwd: The password of the Gmail account
 * send_alerts_to: Array of phone numbers that get text messages
-  * phone_number: Phone number that receives the text
+  * phone_number: Phone number that receives the text  (parentheses or hyphens are optional - they will be stripped out)
   * wireless_carrier: The service carrier that the phone number uses (must match the *sms.json* dictionary)

 ## Requirements